Graduate Nurse, Internationally Educated Re-entry: Certificate

 - Enable effective communication skills with patients and colleagues

 - Clinical placements take place at any of the Lower Mainland hospitals between North Vancouver and Chilliwack.
-Students are responsible for their own transportation to clinical experiences.
+Students are responsible for their own transportation to and from clinical experiences.

 - Seats will be offered to those who achieve a minimum number of knowledge-based practice competencies and no more than 50% unmet competencies.

-Upon successful completion of the program and the National Council Licensure Examination (NCLEX), graduates will be eligible to apply to practice as a registered nurse in British Columbia.
+Upon successful completion of the nursing program and success in passing the National Council Licensure Examination (NCLEX), graduates will be eligible to apply to practice as a registered nurse in British Columbia.

 In addition to the Faculty's Admission Requirements, which consist of KPU's undergraduate English Proficiency Requirement, the following program admission requirements apply: